-- 1. Illustrate the various parameters in partial differentiation and characterize the maxima and minima functions for signals and systems. - 2.
+- 1. Apply the concepts of partial differentiation to evaluate various parameters in signals and systems and characterize maxima and minima of functions for optimization problems. - 2.
 Apply multiple integral concepts to calculate the area and volume by appropriate vector integral theorems. - 3.
 Analyse the convergence and divergence of sequences and series by various tests. - 4.
-Construct first order differential equations from real time phenomena and solve it by suitable method. - 5.
-Execute the appropriate method to solve the second order differential equations
+Apply mathematical concepts to construct first-order differential equations derived from real-time phenomena and solve them using appropriate analytical methods - 5.
+Execute the appropriate method to solve the second order differential equations.